tudoriustin22/Swift-VirtualBankAccount-Project/README.md

 # 🏦 Virtual Bank System

 A simple banking system final project built in **Swift ** as part of the **Programming Fundamentals in Swift Course by Meta**.
 This project simulates basic banking operations such as account creation, deposits, withdrawals, and balance inquiries using Swift Playground.
+Best practice is to take the .swift file code and then paste it into a blank playground file in either Xcode 16 or Swift Playgrounds app which is available on both  Mac or iPad.

 ## ✨ Features